MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-anomaly-detection-policy.md

         - Selecting **IP addresses** ignores the association of application usage with users.

-        - Selecting **Users and IP addresses** (default) considers both associations, but may produce duplicate alerts when there is a tight correspondence between users and IP addresses.
+        - Selecting **Users and IP addresses** (default) considers both associations, but may produce duplicate alerts when there's a tight correspondence between users and IP addresses.

-    - **Trigger alerts only for suspicious activities occurring after date** – Any increase in application usage before the selected date is ignored.
+    - **Raise alerts only for suspicious activities occurring after** – Any increase in application usage before the selected date is ignored.
 However, activity from before the selected date is learned to establish the normal usage pattern.

 1. Under **Alerts**, you can set the alert sensitivity.
-There are a number of ways to control the number of alerts triggered by the policy:
+There are several ways to control the number of alerts triggered by the policy:

     - The **Select anomaly detection sensitivity** slider – Trigger alerts for the top X anomalous activities per 1,000 users per week.
 The alerts are triggered for the activities with the highest risk.

     - **Daily alert limit** – restrict the number of alerts raised on a single day.
 You can select whether to **Send alert as email**, **Send alert as text message or both**.
 Messages sent by text message are limited to 10 per day, for the UTC time zone, meaning that the 10 message limit resets at midnight in the UTC time zone.

     - You can also select the option to **Use your organization's default settings**.
 This option fills in the **Daily alert limit**, email, and text message settings from your organization's default settings.
-To set the default, fill out the **Alert configuration** settings and click **Save these alert settings as the default for your organization**.
+To set the default, fill out the **Alert configuration** settings and many **Save these alert settings as the default for your organization**.

-1. Click **Create**.
+1. Select **Create**.

 1. Like with all policies, you can **Edit**, **Disable**, and **Enable** the policy by clicking the three dots at the end of the row in the **Policies** page.
 By default, when you create a policy it's enabled.